-Oracle Database Unified Auditing enables selective and effective auditing inside the Oracle database using policies and conditions.
-The new policy based syntax simplifies management of auditing within the database and provides the ability to accelerate auditing based on conditions.
+Unified Auditing enables selective and effective auditing inside the Oracle database using policies and conditions.
+The policy based syntax simplifies management of auditing within the database and provides the ability to accelerate auditing based on conditions.
 For example, audit policies can be configured to audit based on specific IP addresses, programs, time periods, or connection types such as proxy authentication.
 In addition, specific schemas can be easily exempted from auditing when the audit policy is enabled.

 For management of policies and viewing of audit data, AUDIT_ADMIN and AUDIT_VIEWER roles provide separation of duties.
 The architecture unifies the existing audit trails into a single audit trail, enabling simplified management and increasing the security of audit data generated by the database.
 Audit data can only be managed using the built-in audit data management package within the database and not directly updated or removed using SQL commands.
 Several pre-defined unified audit policies that cover common security-relevant audit settings are shipped out of the box in Oracle Database.
 If you are using Oracle Data Safe or Oracle Audit Vault and Database Firewall (AVDF) to monitor database activity, one can provision many of the recommended audit configurations in addition to provisioning predefined policies of Oracle Database.